Animal Boarding Establishment Licence

 If you have submitted an application which requires a Veterinary Inspection we will contact you to arrange that.

-During an inspection, we will check that you comply with the standard conditions and the conditions for each activity you have applied for:
+During an inspection, we will check that you comply with the general and specific conditions.
+You can see what these are in the links below.

 You will need to meet the requirements of all the minimum standards, although minor failings may be noted/recorded providing they do not compromise the welfare of the animals.